tc39/notes/es6/2012-07/july-25.md

 ------------------
 - var, function, go in global
-- let, const, module, class… all lexical
+- let, const, module, class... all lexical
 - each script updates lexical contour of previous scripts